Published 18th February 2021

 Despite its reputation in mainstream media, Bitcoin and the technology behind it is being used by more and more people.
 In fact, increasing numbers of big companies, like Microsoft, Tesla and Square Inc are embracing Bitcoin.

 Why?
-Because Bitcoin isn’t a scam: it’s a legitimate currency which offers many advantages over traditional money.
+Because Bitcoin isn’t a scam: it’s a legitimate currency that offers many advantages over traditional money.
 Much of the negativity surrounding Bitcoin can be put down to fear of a new system that’s set to replace established financial institutions.

 First up, what is Bitcoin, exactly?